Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 1. Create a folder named `components` inside the `src` folder (`src\components`)
 2. Create a file named `Nav.astro`

-Let's display our name on the left and the navigation links on right.
+Let's display our name on the left and the navigation links on the right.

 ```jsx:src\components\Nav.astro
 ---